JocysCom/WebScreenSaver/README.md

 # WebScreenSaver • [Download](https://github.com/JocysCom/WebScreenSaver/raw/master/App/Resources/Files/WebScreenSaver.scr)

 <p>Jocys.com Web Screen Saver allows you to use Internet web pages as Windows screen saver.
-You can protect your computer by enabling screen saver locking feature in Windows Screen Saver Options. <span style="font-size: 10pt;">For example, you can use it on tablet with “<a href="https://www.paessler.com/prtg" target="_blank">Paessler PRTG Network Monitoring Software</a>”.
+You can protect your computer by enabling <b>screen saver locking feature</b> in Windows Screen Saver Options. <span style="font-size: 10pt;">For example, you can use it on tablet with “<a href="https://www.paessler.com/prtg" target="_blank">Paessler PRTG Network Monitoring Software</a>”.
 Screen saver tested on Windows 10 only.</span></p>

 <hr />